-aversion, this costs is between 2% and 5% of permanent pre-tax incomes.
+Figure 2 shows both the welfare cost of income variability and the effect that taxation has on it.
+The top panel shows that the welfare cost of pre-tax income variability can be significant.
+For the lower values 0.3 and 0.6 of relative risk aversion, this costs is between 2% and 5% of permanent pre-tax incomes.
 Said differently, individuals would be willing to pay a premium of the order of 2% to 5% of their permanent incomes to smooth their periodic incomes.
 For a larger value of 0.9 of relative risk aversion, that percentage is almost always above 5% at all percentiles, and can even exceed 10% for the top decile or permanent pre-tax incomes.

-The bottom panel of Figure 3 indicates that the welfare cost of income variability is roughly reduced by half by the tax system, no matter what percentile is considered.
-For instance, at the 0.6 median value of the relative risk aversion parameter ε , the welfare cost of post-tax income variability is about 2% of permanent incomes - as oppose to 4%-5% for pre-tax income variability.
+The bottom panel of Figure 2 indicates that the welfare cost of income variability is roughly reduced by half by the tax system, no matter what percentile is considered.
+For instance, at the 0.6 median value of the relative risk aversion parameter ε , the welfare cost of post-tax income variability is about 2% of permanent incomes - as opposed to 4%-5% for pre-tax income variability.
 This is a substantial welfare gain that is typically ignored in most welfare analyses of the tax and transfer system.

-Let us turn consider the overall social welfare effects of the tax system.
+Let us turn to the overall social welfare effects of the tax system.
 As Proposition 1 illustrates, these effects have two sources.
-Both of them can be understood from the two panels of Figure 4, which show pre-tax and post-tax permanent income levels (on the left vertical axes) for different percentiles of permanent incomes and the cost of income variability (on the right vertical axes) as a percentage of those permanent incomes.
-The top panel of Figure 4 does this for $\epsilon = 0.3$ and the second panel, for $\epsilon = 0.6$.
+Both of them can be understood from the two panels of Figure 3, which show pre-tax and post-tax permanent income levels (on the left vertical axes) for different percentiles of permanent incomes and the cost of income variability (on the right vertical axes) as a percentage of those permanent incomes.
+The top panel of Figure 3 does this for $\epsilon=0.3$ and the second panel, for $\epsilon=0.6$.

 As (22) in Proposition 1 indicates, the first social welfare effect of the tax system comes from the tax equalization of permanent incomes.
-The top left panel of Figure 4 shows that for 95 percent of the population, pre-tax permanent income $\overline{x}(\omega)$ ranges from 0 percent to around 200 percent of mean pre-tax permanent incomes.
+The top left panel of Figure 3 shows that for 95 percent of the population, pre-tax permanent income $\overline{x}(\omega)$ ranges from 0 percent to around 200 percent of mean pre-tax permanent incomes.
 The tax narrows considerably this range.
 The top and bottom panels indeed show that the tax system brings the lowest permanent post-tax incomes to around 40 percent of mean post-tax incomes; the tax system reduces correspondingly the top permanent income levels from 200% to 170% of the average.
 (The break-even point is approximately at the 55th percentile.)
-The quantitative welfare impact of this redistribution of permanent incomes is given in Table 5, which shows that $\Gamma(0; \rho)$ in (22) can reach up to 22.63 percent of mean income when $\rho = 0.9$.
+The quantitative welfare impact of this redistribution of permanent incomes is given in Table 5, which shows that $\Gamma(0;\rho)$ in (22) can reach up to 22.63 percent of mean income when $\rho=0.9$.

 The second social welfare effect of the tax system comes from the system's equalization of periodic incomes.
-This was already visible in Figure 3.
-It is also apparent in Figure 4, where the variability cost of income variability (as a proportion of percentile-specific permanent incomes) is reduced at all percentiles, and most strongly at the lower percentiles.
-Take $\epsilon = 0.3$ for instance.
+This was already visible in Figure 2.
+It is also apparent in Figure 3, where the variability cost of income variability (as a proportion of percentile-specific permanent incomes) is reduced at all percentiles, and most strongly at the lower percentiles.
+Take $\epsilon=0.3$ for instance.
 For the bottom 0.25 percentiles for instance, the variability of pre-tax income causes a cost of between 5% and 25% of permanent incomes; that cost drops to less than 2% for post-tax incomes.
-Again, the welfare effect of the system's equalization of periodic incomes is strongest at the lowest percentiles; it is also about twice as large for $\epsilon = 0.6$ than for $\epsilon = 0.3$.
+Again, the welfare effect of the system's equalization of periodic incomes is strongest at the lowest percentiles; it is also about twice as large for $\epsilon=0.6$ than for $\epsilon=0.3$.